Updated: Sep 18

-Learn how your ideas can inspire others and spark goodness in the world.
+Learn how your creative ideas can inspire others and spark goodness and positive change in the world.

 Are you creative?

-Chances are that you are—even if you don’t call it that.
+Chances are that you are—even if you don’t consider yourself creative.

 In fact, you’ve probably already created something at some point today.
 Maybe you cooked yourself a meal, painted your bedroom or started a virtual book club.